Build Bird Feeders from Repurposed Materials

 - Eye hook

 - 1Let dry in open air.Paint all the parts with outdoor spray paint.

 - 2Drill holes through the center of the disk, ball finial and lid using a power screwdriver with the same bit size as the threaded bolt.

-- 5Assemble the feeder together.Turn the bottle upside down, with the holes at the bottom of the feeder.
+- 5Turn the bottle upside down, with the holes at the bottom of the feeder.
 Fill it up with enough birdseed.
 The gravity will push the seed to overflow out onto the bottom lid.
-Tighten the nut underneath to secure it from the weight of the birds.Advertisement
+Tighten the nut underneath to secure it from the weight of the birds.Assemble the feeder together.Advertisement

 Tips, Tricks and Warnings